solo-granule0c/androrus1710/resources/notes.md

 Success is not in what you have, but who you are.
 A/B Testing API OAuth Don't be afraid to give up the good to go for the great.
 Version Control Firewalls Cloud Functions
 Agile Big Data Monitoring Version Control Logging Python WebSockets Framework A/B Testing Data Pipeline Quantum Computing Algorithm Success usually comes to those who are too busy to be looking for it.
 Backend Simplicity is the ultimate sophistication.
+Docker Pull Request Great things never come from comfort zones.
+Sharding Algorithm Version Control Data Science Difficult roads often lead to beautiful destinations.
+Big Data Monitoring Act as if what you do makes a difference.
+It does.